bogdanr/bogdanr.github.io/_posts/2026-06-10-making-local-llm-fast.md

 2. **Cache reuse only works from the front.** Put the unchanging stuff (system prompt, tools) first and the new stuff last.
 Keep the prompt append-only.
 3. **Order is an architectural decision.** My slowest and fastest paths generated identical text in a different order.
 One reused everything, one reused nothing.
 4. **Know which phase is compute-bound and which is bandwidth-bound.** It tells you whether more cores, a better-compiled binary or faster RAM will actually help.
-5. **Warm the cache before the user needs it, and remember it costs RAM.** Startup is free time, spend it.
-Bound the cache so it can't eat the machine.
+5. **Warm the cache before the user needs it, and remember it costs RAM.** Bound the cache so it can't eat the machine.
 6. **Test the invariant, not just the output.** "Each turn's prompt is a prefix of the next" is a one-line property that would have caught my bug on day one.

 The cache work is committed.
 Next on the list is making sure the heavy prompt-building never fights the speech-to-text engine for CPU while you're mid-sentence.
 That's a scheduling problem for another post.